 Our sales cycle can be lengthy and unpredictable.
 Our sales efforts involve educating our customers about the use and benefits of our offerings and solutions, including the technical capabilities of our solutions and the potential cost savings and productivity gains achievable by deploying them.
 Additionally, many of our potential clients are typically already in long-term contracts with their current providers and face significant costs associated with transitioning to our offerings and solutions.
-As a result, potential customers typically undertake a significant evaluation process, which frequently involves not only NantHealth solutions and component Systems Infrastructure and platforms, including NantOS and NantOS apps in comparison with our competitors, but also their existing capabilities and solutions, and can result in a lengthy sales cycle.
+As a result, potential customers typically undertake a significant evaluation process, which frequently involves not only NantHealth solutions and component systems infrastructure and platforms but also their existing capabilities and solutions, and can result in a lengthy sales cycle.
 We spend substantial time, effort and money on our sales efforts without any assurance that our efforts will produce any sales.
-In addition, purchases of NantHealth solutions and component Systems Infrastructure and platforms, including NantOS and NantOS apps, are frequently subject to budget constraints, multiple approvals and unplanned administrative, processing and other delays.
+In addition, purchases of NantHealth solutions and component systems infrastructure are frequently subject to budget constraints, multiple approvals and unplanned administrative, processing and other delays.
 For example, at this time, hospitals in the United States face significant uncertainty over the continuing impact of federal government budgets, and continuing changes in the implementation and deadlines for compliance with the Patient Protection and Affordable Care Act of 2010, or ACA, and other healthcare reform legislation, as well as potential future statutes and rulemaking.
 Many of our potential hospital clients, in particular, have used all or a significant portion of their revenues to comply with federal mandates to adopt electronic medical records in order to maintain their Medicaid and Medicare reimbursement levels.
 In the event we are unable to manage our lengthy and unpredictable sales cycle, our business may be adversely affected.

-We bill our clients and recognize revenue over the term of the contract for certain of our products; near term declines in new or renewed agreements for these products may not be reflected immediately in our operating results and may be difficult to discern.
+We bill our clients and recognize revenue over the term of the contract for certain of our products.
+As a result near term declines in new or renewed agreements for these products may not be reflected immediately in our operating results and may be difficult to discern.